mahyarmirrashed/hu.sh/README.md

 - [Local Access Links](#local-access-links)
 - [Development Commands](#development-commands)

----

 ## Overview

-This is a full-stack application boilerplate by Infisical careers team with the following components:

 - **Backend:** An API built with **Express.js**.
 - **Frontend:** A user interface built with **React.js**.